Julia Bradbury: Early career

 Bradbury started as a television presenter with Chrysalis TV, followed by L!VE TV, before making the transition in 1996 from cable TV to terrestrial with GMTV as its Los Angeles correspondent.
 Bradbury also worked as a co-host on Top Gear during the 1990s.

-Alongside Tim Vine, Bradbury was the first presenter on Channel 5 when the network launched on 30 March 1997 with a countdown from the Spice Girls.
+Alongside Tim Vine, Bradbury was the first presenter on Channel 5 when the channel launched on 30 March 1997 with a countdown from the Spice Girls.

 BBC

 Bradbury and co-host Arkin Salih hosted the BBC's Are We Being Served?, which examined customer service in the UK and ran for six programmes in the summer of 2006.
 The show later received strong criticism from comedian Lee Mack when he named it as "the most evil programme ever made" during his appearance on TV Heaven, Telly Hell.

 From 2008 to 2011, Bradbury presented four series of Kill It, Cook It, Eat It on BBC Three.
 The first series concentrated on commercially farmed animals such as chickens, pigs, sheep and cattle.
 The second series featured hunted wild game such as ducks, rabbits, deer and grouse.
 The third series focused on fast food; a group of six people went through the process of killing, cooking and eating animals.
 The fourth series focused on how animal products from the first series are used outside of the meat trade.
 Bradbury was joined by young consumers to uncover the animal origins of many of western society's favourite things as body parts were transformed from abattoir to shop display.

 From 2 March 2009, Bradbury temporarily stepped down from BBC One's Watchdog following allegations in the press concerning irregularities in her Virgin Atlantic frequent flyer account.
 Anita Rani stepped in to co-present the show with Nicky Campbell.
 On 15 April 2009, Bradbury was cleared of any wrongdoing in the investigation, and it was confirmed that she would return to present Watchdog, which she did on 20 April 2009.
 It was incorrectly reported in several newspapers at the time that Bradbury had to repay £20,000 worth of Air Miles – in fact her account (and several others) had been tampered with by an employee who was later arrested and charged.
 In April 2009 it was announced that Bradbury would present the relaunched primetime Countryfile with Matt Baker.
 Anne Robinson returned to Watchdog after an eight-year absence.

 In August 2007, Bradbury presented Ultimate Britain – Climbing on BBC One, with rock climber Tim Emmett.
 Bradbury's lifetime ambition to be a "real" rock climber was achieved when the pair successfully ascended Cornwall's Commando Ridge, Crackstone Rib in the Llanberis Pass, and the Old Man of Stoer.